 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|

-|September 2019||North||Closed||Not Available|
+|September 2021||North||Open||Not Available|

-|September 2019||Orangeville||Closed||Not Available|
+|September 2021||Lakeshore||Open||Not Available|

-|January 2020||North||Open||Not Available|
+|January 2022||North||Open||Not Available|

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.

-On June 29, 2018, the Provincial Government of Ontario announced the renaming of the Ministry of Advanced Education and Skills Development (MAESD) to the Ministry of Training, Colleges and Universities (MTCU).
+On October 21, 2019, the Provincial Government of Ontario announced the renaming of the Ministry of Training, Colleges and Universities (MTCU) to the Ministry of Colleges and Universities (MCU).
 Both names may appear on this website.